-The pump is secured to a pallet ex works, packaged in a box and protected against dirt and moisture.

-Check delivery immediately for damage and completeness.
+3 Transport and storage 3.1 Shipping The pump is secured to a pallet ex works, packaged in a box and protected against dirt and moisture.
+3.2 Transport inspection Check delivery immediately for damage and completeness.
 Defects must be noted on the freight documentation!
 Defects must be notified to the transport company or the manufacturer immediately on the day of receipt of shipment.
-Subsequently notified defects can no longer be asserted.
+Subsequently notified defects can no longer be claimed for.
 Only remove the outer packaging at the place of utilisation to ensure that the pump is not damaged during transport.

-Damage due to incorrect handling during transport and storage!
+3.3 Storage CAUTION Damage due to incorrect handling during transport and storage!
 Protect the product from moisture, frost and mechanical damage during transport and temporary storage.